mahdimay/telegram-news-notifier/README.md

   </pre>
 <p>You can add more sources with this project.
 If you want to add more sources copy news-bitcoin-com.php file and edit the feed url in line 7.
 Please check the rss style of your source feed to fit with the style in this script.</p>
 <p>Fork this project and make this project grow!</p>
+<p>You can also add more news sources.
+Copy news-bitcoin-com.php and name it whatever you want.
+In the file the copy again edit bot token and channel id and edit you feed source in line 7.
+Again set a cron job for the new file.
+Now news will be posted in your channel from 2 different sources.</p>